mattrent/CTF-Platform/README.md

 ### Initialize Stack

-If this is your first time deploying, you need to create and select:

-Select or Create Your Stack: Navigate to your project directory and select your stack:
+If this is your first time deploying, you need to create a stack in your state file.
+Navigate to your project directory and initialize your stack:

 ```bash
 pulumi stack init <stack-name>
 ```

+This command creates an empty stack and sets it as the active stack.

 ### Deployment Instructions
 Deploy the Infrastructure: